skypjack/entt/docs/md/faq.md

 Custom entity identifiers are definitely a good idea in two cases at least:

-* If `std::uint32_t` isn't large enough for your purposes, since this is the underlying type of `entt::entity`.
+* If `std::uint32_t` is not large enough for your purposes, since this is the underlying type of `entt::entity`.

 * If you want to avoid conflicts when using multiple registries.